-Announce Calls – Let Siri Tell You The Name Of The Caller
+Announce Calls On iPhone – Let Siri Announce Caller

-Awesome and very useful – describes a new feature of iOS 10 perfectly.
-It is called “Announce Calls”, which is deactivated by default.
+Not only cool, but also quite useful is a feature called “Announce Calls”, which is disabled by default.
 If you turn it on though, Siri’s voice will tell you the name of the caller by the first ring.
 The caller has to be listed in your contacts of course.

 Go to the Settings app on your iPhone and scroll down to Phone.